 Patients receiving rehab must be willing to leave their home for around ten days.
 Twenty-eight days is the ideal length of treatment.
 This is so when patients suffer from depression or anxiety.

 The general process for rehab in Buckinghamshire is set out below:

 When patients enter rehab, a psychiatrist carries out an initial assessment.
 The information gained in this assessment is used to draw up a recovery plan.

 Once patients complete the detox, therapy and counselling is put in place.
 Here, patients attend counsellor-led sessions in either individual or group settings.

 Patients identify and tackle thoughts and emotions giving rise to addictive tendencies.
 Patients benefit from ‘holistic therapies’ to help deal with stress.

 Once rehab draws to a conclusion, patients are prepared for life on the ‘outside’.
-This includes the drawing up of detailed relapse prevention and aftercare plan.
+This includes the drawing up of a detailed relapse prevention and aftercare plan.
 This plan helps patients stay in recovery for the future.

 To strengthen the odds of staying in long-term recovery, an aftercare plan is offered.
-This allows patients to return to the rehab at least once a week.
+This allows patients to return to rehab at least once a week.
 This lasts for twelve months after the completion of their rehab.